mathieucaroff/mathieucaroff/README.md

 ## Bodily needs

-- Breathe when I need air
+- Breathe / need for air
-  - Yawn
+  - Yawning
   - Laughing
-- Drinking water when I am thirsty
+- Drinking water / thirst
-- Respect my body's rhythm
+- Respect the body's rhythm
-  - Eat enough to satisfy my hunger
+  - Eat enough / hunger
-  - Sleep enough to respect my head, my muscles and my skin
+  - Sleep enough / respect head, muscles and skin
-- Turn on the light when I need to see
+- Turn on the light / need to see
-- Activate my body
+- Activate the body
   - Joints
-    - Warm up when I wake up and before I move
+    - Warm up when waking up and before moving
   - Muscles
-    - Stretch when I feel like it
+    - Stretching when feeling like it
-- Touching my body, my skin when I need contact
+- Touching one's body, skin / need physical contact
-- Urinating when I need to place myself in my bladder
-- Poop when I need to get into my digestive system
+- Relieve myself (pee / poop) / need room in the bladder / digestive system

 ## 9 pillars of life